Bankruptcy after divorce can adversely affect the non-filing spouse.

 - She alleges her former husband (Debtor) failed to comply with the State Court order of marital debts.

-- The non-filing spouse states a claim against her ex-husband (Debtor).
+- The non-filing spouse states a claim against their ex-husband (Debtor).

-- Claim is based on her ex-husband’s failure to pay agreed-upon marital debts.
+- The claim is based on her ex-husband’s failure to pay agreed-upon marital debts.

-- Ex-wife bases her adversary complaint on the premise of the specific terms of the settlement agreement and the Court Order.
+- The ex-wife bases her adversary complaint on the premise of the specific terms of the settlement agreement and the Court Order.

-Should the non-filing spouse's claim be excepted from discharge in the declared bankruptcy of her ex-husband?
+Should the non-filing spouse's claim be excepted in Spouse's Bankruptcy?

-Bankruptcy Filing After Divorce - Affect on Non-filing Spouse:
+Bankruptcy After Divorce - Affect on Non-filing Spouse:

 - A “new debt” obligation to a former spouse or spouse is created generally by a hold harmless or indemnification provision within a domestic order or agreement.